akhealth/EIS-Modernization/technical-prototyping.md

 ## When we prototype

-Throughout this project **we will be using technical prototyping** whenever we are faced some question about integration with existing systems, the nature of existing data sources, or any other existing technical process that we plan to leverage as part of our planned acquisition.
+Throughout this project **we will be using technical prototyping** whenever we are faced with some question about integration with existing systems, the nature of existing data sources, or any other existing technical process that we plan to leverage as part of our planned acquisition.
 We may change direction at times, based on what we learn through prototyping.
 We may decide to pursue a completely different implementation, or even a different set of features entirely.
 Best case is that we can proceed with the original plan, only now with much more information that will help ensure the success of the acquisition.

 ## Why we prototype

 Prototyping is learning.
-For us, it let's us to learn firsthand about the challenge before us so that we can take on the work from a more empowered position.
+For us, it allows us to learn firsthand about the challenge before us so that we can take on the work from a more empowered position.
 Technical prototyping helps us:

-- **Reduce risk** | Prototypes help us slam into problems fast when the risk is far lower than when time is ticking with a vendor on board so that we can remove barriers to success early.
+- **Reduce risk** | Prototypes help us identify problems fast when the risk is far lower than when time is ticking with a vendor on board so that we can remove barriers to success early.
 - **Validate direction** | By testing out our intended vendor _ask_, we can validate if the planned work is viable.
 If it is, we can proceed.
-If the planned path proves unviable, we can easily adjust course.
+If the planned path proves unviable, we can more easily adjust course.
 - **Understand business needs** | By exploring a small end-to-end user flow, our product team surfaces and learns about business and policy needs, developing greater subject matter expertise.
 - **Write a good RFP** | The lessons learned through prototyping help inform the content of our requests for proposals, making the project focus sharper and less speculative.
 - **Prepare vendors** | Vendors benefit from the investigation by having more detailed and accurate information upon which to build their proposals.
 After award, they understand the landscape better and can jump right into the work.